ec-europa/europa-component-library/docs/Migrating-v5.md

 - in the site footer, icon names have been changed for the social media icons: the icon family and style have to be passed as data.
   For instance, `instagram-inverted` (v4) is now `instagram`, with family `networks` and style `inverted`
 - Twitter and X now are 2 different icons.
 So whenever you were using `twitter` icon, it has to be changed to `x`
+- status icons have changed a little, both in terms of name and display.
+Make sure to check the icon list

 Extra attention points:

+- Webtools should be the first classes on the icon, before ecl classes or any other classes
 - flags are now names with the country code istead of the full name (`be` instead of `belgium`)
 - flags squared are no longer available